 CalABLE provides tax-free savings accounts for people with disabilities

-- California will launch CalABLE, the state version of the federal Achieving a Better Life Experience Act of 2014 (the ABLE Act) in the summer of 2017.
+- California will launch CalABLE, the state version of the federal Achieving a Better Life Experience Act of 2014 (the ABLE Act) in the spring of 2018.

 - This effectively raises the cap for countable assets for individuals seeking assistance from public benefits from the current cap of $2,000 to a new cap of $100,000, providing a greater measure of security for people with disabilities.